FredericXS/FredericXS/README.md

 ### :woman_technologist: &nbsp;About Me:

-I am a Back End from Brasil.
+I am a Back End Developer from Brasil.

 - 🔭 I’m a student and dev.
 - 🌱 Studying new technologies.